 Why turn a Pi into a DVR?
 You might be just curious about the possibilities.
 You might be looking to move from a paid-for service (eg. BT or Sky) to a free one.
 You might want to replace older equipment or just get access to more modern services, such as HDTV (high definition TV).
 I was looking to replace my old Topfield DVR, and the procedure below worked for me.

 Follow the first part of this article to get a basic working setup, giving the ability to watch and record Live TV.
 You can leave it at that, or build on the solution as explained in later sections.
-They describe how to add storage, add a proper remote control, tweak the GUI to your liking, add TV Logos, and stream TV and and recordings to any device on your network, such as a phone, tablet, PC or other TVs.
+They describe how to add storage, add a proper remote control, stabilize the Pi with a swap area and a proper power supply, and stream TV and and recordings to any device on your network, such as a phone, tablet, PC or other TVs.
+Separate articles explain how to add TV Channel Logos, tweak the GUI to your liking and even automatically skip TV commercial breaks.

 Three pieces of software will be used.
 OSMC provides the GUI that works on your television, allowing you to switch TV channels, watch recordings, check the programme guide and so on.
 Meanwhile, TVHeadend works in the background, receiving TV signals from the tuner, decoding and recording them where necessary.